Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Exploring the parameter space

-Our aforemention assertion of a change from the Miles instability with increasing $\delta$, is further supported by the vertical variation in Reynolds stress (\figref{fig13a}) and perturbation kinetic energy (\ref{fig13b}) plotted for the fastest growing mode at every $\delta$.
-Note in \figref{fig13a} the near discontinuous jump for $\delta=0.001$ at the critical layer noted earlier, giving way at $\delta=0.5$, to a smooth transition through $z=z_c$ bereft of any distinguishing signature at this location; notice also that around $\delta=0.5$, significant contributions appear to the Reynolds stress from the range $z/z_c>1$ unlike the Miles case discussed earlier in \figref{fig9b}. \textit{Why does the vertical variation of Reynolds stress in \figref{fig13a}, for the fastest growing mode, show a qualitative change, as $\delta$ is increased?} We will address this question in section \ref{sec:rey_stress}; a noteworthy observation from this section is as $\delta$ increases from $0.001$ to $0.5$ in \ref{fig13a}, the ratio $c_i/c_r$ increases from $\approx0.001$ to $\approx 0.42$.
+Our aforemention assertion of a change from the Miles instability with increasing $\delta$, is further supported by the vertical variation in Reynolds stress (figure \ref{fig12a}) and perturbation kinetic energy (\ref{fig12b}) plotted for the fastest growing mode at every $\delta$.
+Note in figure \ref{fig12a} the near discontinuous jump for $\delta=0.001$ at the critical layer noted earlier, giving way at $\delta=0.5$, to a smooth transition through $z=z_c$ bereft of any distinguishing signature at this location; notice also that around $\delta=0.5$, significant contributions appear to the Reynolds stress from the range $z/z_c>1$ unlike the Miles case discussed earlier in figure \ref{fig8b}. \textit{Why does the vertical variation of Reynolds stress in figure \ref{fig12a}, for the fastest growing mode, show a qualitative change, as $\delta$ is increased?} We will address this question in \S\ref{sec:rey_stress}; a noteworthy observation from this section is as $\delta$ increases from $0.001$ to $0.5$ in \ref{fig12a}, the ratio $c_i/c_r$ (\mgt{for the fastest mode}) increases from $\approx0.001$ to $\approx 0.42$.